joshgivens/joshgivens.github.io/_publications/2022-10-03-DRE&NPwithMissingData.md

 ---
-title: "Density Ratio Estimation and Neyman Pearson Classification with Missing Dara"
+title: "Density Ratio Estimation and Neyman Pearson Classification with Missing Data"
 collection: publications
 permalink: /publication/DRE&NPwithMissingData
 excerpt: 'This paper adapts Density Ratio Estimation techniques making them robust to missing not at random missing data before applying this to the field of Neyman Pearson classification.'